 The Company recognizes compensation expense associated with equity-based compensation as a component of "Selling, operating and administrative expenses" in the accompanying Consolidated Statements of Income (Loss).
-All equity-based compensation is required to be measured at fair value on the grant date, is expensed over the requisite service, generally over a three-year period, and forfeitures are accounted for as they occur.
+All equity-based compensation is required to be measured at fair value on or just prior to the date of grant and is expensed over the requisite service, generally over a three-year period, and forfeitures are accounted for as they occur.
 The Company recognizes compensation expense on awards on a straight-line basis over the requisite service period for the entire award.
-See to Note 13, Equity-Based Compensation, for additional discussion regarding details of the Company's equity-based compensation plans.
+See Note 12, Equity-Based Compensation, for additional discussion regarding details of the Company's equity-based compensation plans.